 Some people are just so filled with poison that they have to let it out, no matter how inappropriate the venue.

-Easy verdict: Heche is a sociopath.
+My guess: Heche is a sociopath.